 8 Home Depot Shopping Secrets You're Not Supposed to Know

 Price tags reveal secret codes.
-If you’re wondering whether an item on your shopping list go on sale, just look at the price.
+If you’re wondering whether an item on your shopping list will go on sale, just look at the price.
 At The Home Depot, when a price ends in .06, it signifies that there will be six weeks until the next time it’s marked down.
 If it ends in .03, the item will be closed out after three weeks (this is the best deal you’re going to get).
-Some items are color coded: Yellow tags mean the product’s a clearance item.
+Some items are color-coded: Yellow tags mean the product’s a clearance item.

 You can use coupons on clearance items.
 If that item ending in .03 is not cheap enough for you, track down a coupon or coupon code for extra savings.

 You can haggle.
 If you encounter any sort of customer service issue with your purchase, ask a store clerk for a price adjustment.
-Every employee has the authority to give up a $50 discount if it’s warranted.
+Every Home Depot employee has the authority to give up a $50 discount if it’s warranted.

 Damaged goods are good for your wallet.
 Keep an eye out for slightly damaged boxes as you’re browsing the aisles.
-If the packaging of an item is damaged, ask for a discount, and the store will give you a small discount of around 10%.
+If the packaging of an item is damaged, ask for a discount, and the store will give you a small break of around 10%.
 Of course, if the product itself is damaged, you won’t want to purchase it.

 If an item goes on sale after you’ve purchased it, you’re in luck.
-The Home Depot offers price protection within 30 days, which means if something you’ve already purchased goes on sale, you can bring your receipt back in and the store will refund you the difference.
+The Home Depot offers price protection within 30 days, which means if something you’ve already purchased goes on sale, you can bring your receipt back in, and the store will refund you the difference.

 Some locations accept competitor coupons.
-It seems to vary from store to store, depending on the leniency of the store manager, but some Home Depot locations will actually accept coupons for competitor stores, such as Lowe’s 10% off coupons.
+It seems to vary from store to store, depending on the leniency of the store manager, but some Home Depot locations will actually accept coupons for competitor stores, such as Lowe’s 10%-off coupons.
 Give it a shot at your location.
 Even small discounts can add up when you’re making a big purchase.